EriChen0615/Gesture_Recognition/readme.md

 - MTCNN_demo/RNet/{Your sub-folder name}/ResultImage
 - MTCNN_demo/ONet/{Your sub-folder name}/ResultImage

-For RNet and ONet, in the ResultImage folder, a sub-folder`prediction` is generated to store image for each bounding box and its classification.
+For RNet and ONet, in the ResultImage folder, a sub-folder`prediction` is generated to store images for each bounding box and its classification.